alexhaydock/blog.infected.systems/content/posts/2024-10-22-reinstalling-my-laptop-with-ubuntu-autoinstall/index.md

 *Atomic distributions are a whole different rabbit hole of their own, and one which I _thoroughly_ expect to explore on here at some point.

 #### Cloud-native approach
-It might not be `cloud-init`, but the concepts behind seeding an installer with a declarative idea of what you want the state a system to be after install is definitely leaning into a lot of the same concepts.
+It might not _quite_ be `cloud-init`, but the concepts behind seeding an installer with a declarative idea of what you want the state of a system to be after install is definitely going to be pretty familiar to anyone who has done any cloud admin in recent years, and it's nice to have that consistency between environments.

 ### Old and busted
 In order to appreciate the user-friendliness of what Canonical has bestowed upon us here, I present this snippet from a [Hashicorp Packer](https://www.packer.io/) file that I've used in the past to help build Ubuntu Desktop VMs for development usage: